WWE Elimination Chamber 2025: Review and Reactions

 After Owens secured the victory, Randy Orton made his return.
 The Viper stormed the ring, confronted Owens, and hit a lightning-fast RKO on a weakened KO.
 The expression on Owens’ face afterward was priceless.

-The Men’s Elimination Chamber featured John Cena, CM Punk, Drew McIntyre, Logan Paul, Damian Priest, and Seth Rollins, but the match itself was somewhat disappointing.
-While the action was solid, it lacked true unpredictability.
-At least until the post-match segment changed everything.
+The Men’s Elimination Chamber featured John Cena, CM Punk, Drew McIntyre, Logan Paul, Damian Priest, and Seth Rollins, but the match itself was disappointing.
+Pretty good action, but nothing unexpected happened.
+Until the post-match segment, that is.
+Everything changed then.

-The night built toward the highly anticipated Cody Rhodes vs. The Rock confrontation.
+The night built toward Cody Rhodes’ showdown with The Rock.
 As expected, Rhodes declined The Final Boss’ offer to join him.
 Though, his blunt “Hey Rock, go f** yourself”, surprised me.

 Finishing move

-Elimination Chamber set up WrestleMania’s title matches, but beyond that, it also laid the groundwork for new feuds.
-The event delivered the brutality expected from an Elimination Chamber PPV, aside from the lackluster women’s tag team match.
+WWE Elimination Chamber 2025 Elimination Chamber set up this year's WrestleMania’s title matches, but beyond that, it also laid the groundwork for new feuds.
+That Elimination Chamber PPV was as brutal as advertised, although the women’s tag match was disappointing.
 The women’s chamber match provided great moments, while Owens vs. Zayn delivered insane violence.

 Nonetheless, I doubt Cena will stay heel for long.
 I expect the story will eventually lead to Cena turning on The Rock for another match.
 Probably his retirement match.